-The SDM button, when available, enables you to access NetSim Router and Security Device Manager (SDM).
-SDM is used in certain standard labs that are included with NetSim.
-This feature, available from a workstation only, is visible only in certain labs and is not available for custom labs.
+The SDM button at the bottom of the console window enables you to access NetSim Router and Security Device Manager (SDM).
+SDM is used in standard labs that are included with NetSim.
+This feature is not available for custom labs.
+SDM is available from only a workstation console.